DARK-DEVELOPMENTT/DD-BurgerShot_OX/README.md

 - And more

 ## Support
-For support, please create an issue on the GitHub repository or contact the author.

-## License
-This project is licensed under the MIT License.
+For support, please Join The Discord [Discord](https://discord.gg/c3gwcDt6Vh) Server .